Change a Habit by Setting Goals

 There will be times when you slip up and don't make your goal for the week.
 When that happens, don't get mad at yourself.
 Learn from the experience.
 Ask yourself what got in the way of reaching your goal.
 Positive thinking goes a long way when you're making lifestyle changes.

 - Get a partner.
-It's motivating to know that someone is trying to make the same lifestyle change that you're making, like being more active or changing your eating habits.
-You have someone who is counting on you to help him or her succeed.
+It's motivating to know that someone is trying to make the same change that you're making, like being more active or changing your eating habits.
+You have someone who is counting on you to help them succeed.
 That person can also remind you how far you've come.

 - Get friends and family involved.
-They can exercise with you or encourage you by saying how they admire what you are doing.
+They can exercise with you.
+Or they can encourage you by saying how they admire what you are doing.
 Family members can join you in your healthy eating efforts.
 Don't be afraid to tell family and friends that their encouragement makes a big difference to you.

 - Join a class or support group.
 People in these groups often have some of the same barriers you have.
 They can give you support when you don't feel like staying with your plan.
 They can boost your morale when you need a lift.
 You'll also find a number of online support groups.

 - Get professional help.
-A registered dietitian can help you make your diet healthier while still allowing you to eat foods that you enjoy.
+A dietitian can help you make your diet healthier while still allowing you to eat foods that you enjoy.
 A trainer or physical therapist can help design an exercise program that is fun and easy to stay on.
-A psychiatrist, a psychologist, a social worker, or your doctor can help you overcome hurdles, reduce stress, or quit smoking.
+A counselor, a social worker, or your doctor can help you overcome hurdles, reduce stress, or quit smoking.

 Author: Healthwise Staff